-Bruce Davis first arrived in California in 1962, and worked at Lake Tahoe, before leaving for Tennessee, he then returned two years later spending time at Newport Beach, Costa Mesa, the same location frequented by Cheri Jo Bates, who was brutally stabbed countless times outside the Riverside City College Library, in similar fashion to the Manson victims, but in this case no message was left at the crime scene, with communication arriving later in the form of a typed 'Confession Letter', which to this day has still yet to be inextricably linked as a Zodiac crime, albeit with Davis having allegedly worked at the Riverside City College during the times of its regeneration in the relevant time frame.
+Bruce Davis first arrived in California in 1962, and worked at Lake Tahoe before leaving for Tennessee.
+He then returned two years later spending time at Newport Beach, Costa Mesa, the same location frequented by Cheri Jo Bates, who was brutally stabbed countless times outside the Riverside City College Library.
+Cheri Jo Bates was attacked ferociously with a bladed instrument, as were the Manson victims, but in this case no message was left at the crime scene, with communication arriving later in the form of a typed 'Confession Letter', which to this day has still yet to be inextricably linked as a Zodiac crime.
+It is claimed Bruce Davis worked at the Riverside City College during the times of its regeneration in the relevant time frame.
 He had also effectively dropped out of society at this point and was at a crossroads in his life.

 Davis became a Charles Manson follower in September 1967 and after short periods in England, was sighted by a witness in Berkeley, California around about the time of the first two confirmed Zodiac murders at Lake Herman Road on December 20th 1968.

-In the run up to his final months of freedom, Kathleen Johns was abducted on March 22nd 1970 and Donna Lass vanished on September 6th 1970, with Bruce Davis eventually turning himself over to police, amid heavy media presence at the Los Angeles courthouse on December 2nd 1970, after which no subsequent crimes have credibly been linked to the Zodiac.
+In the run up to his final months of freedom to give some sort of timeline, Kathleen Johns was abducted on March 22nd 1970 and Donna Lass vanished on September 6th 1970, with Bruce Davis eventually turning himself over to police, amid heavy media presence at the Los Angeles courthouse on December 2nd 1970, after which no subsequent crimes have credibly been linked to the Zodiac.

 It was believed by some that the Zodiac killings were an integral part of Charles Manson's 'Helter Skelter' revolution.

-But the problem with the Bruce Davis connection is that witnesses that have laid eyes on the Zodiac, described him between 35-45 years of age, whereas Bruce Davis would have been 26 at the time of the Blue Rock Springs attack, plus he wore his hair long during these years and his handwriting bears minimal resemblance to the Zodiac letters.
+Witnesses in the Zodiac case described the murderer between 25-45 years of age.
+Bruce Davis would have been 26 at the time of the Blue Rock Springs attack,although he wore his hair long during these years and his handwriting bears minimal resemblance to the Zodiac letters.